The Rocking Horse Winner (band): Signing with Equal Vision Records (2001–2003)

 After three weeks off at home, The Rocking Horse Winner took to the road again for a lengthy two-month tour of the lower 48 States, spanning from June 7 to July 30, 2002.
 The band made its way up and back down the East Coast, then through the South and West Coast, back through the Midwest and down the East Coast.
-Select dates of the tour were shared with California-based post-hardcore band Sense Field, California-based pop punk band Fairview, Arizona-based indie rock band The Format, Washington-based post-hardcore band The Blood Brothers and Vermont-based math rock band The Cancer Conspiracy.
-The tour also included a stop to play at Krazy Fest 5 on June 23, 2002, in Louisville, Kentucky.
+Select dates of the tour were shared with California-based post-hardcore band Sense Field, California-based pop punk band Fairview, Arizona–based indie rock band The Format, Washington-based post-hardcore band The Blood Brothers, and Vermont-based math rock band The Cancer Conspiracy.
+The tour also included a stop to play at Krazy Fest 5 in Louisville, Kentucky on June 23, 2002.

-After a brief week off back home, The Rocking Horse Winner was back out on the road for another month's worth of shows across the United States, spanning from August 8 to September 6, 2002.
-The first leg of the tour on the East Coast was shared with Wisconsin-based emo band Hey Mercedes, Ohio-based indie rock band Koufax and Florida-based emo band The Remedy Session.
+After a brief week off at home, The Rocking Horse Winner was back out on the road for another month's worth of shows across the United States, spanning from August 8 to September 6, 2002.
+The first leg of the tour on the East Coast was shared with Wisconsin-based emo band Hey Mercedes, Ohio-based indie rock band Koufax, and Florida-based emo band The Remedy Session.
 From there, the band met up with Seville for shows across the Midwest and West Coast.
-The last leg of the tour was accompanied by Canadian indie rock band The Weakerthans for East Coast dates on their way home.
+The last leg of the tour was accompanied by Canadian indie rock band The Weakerthans, for East Coast dates taking them south east toward home.

 Back home, The Rocking Horse Winner spent from September–November 2002 writing new material for a planned five-song extended play.
 It was also during this time that a music video was produced for "Miss You".
-The music video was directed by Chris Irving and features Dashboard Confessional's then-bass guitarist Dan Bonebrake in a leading role; it was released on January 28, 2003.
+The music video was directed by Chris Irving, and features Dashboard Confessional's then-bass guitarist, Daniel Bonebrake, in a leading role; it was released on January 28, 2003.

-The Rocking Horse Winner then accompanied New York-based pop punk band Bayside and Florida-based indie rock band Twothirtyeight on a handful of South Eastern United States shows during a two-week stretch from December 3–15, 2002.
+The Rocking Horse Winner then accompanied New York–based pop punk band Bayside, and Florida-based indie rock band Twothirtyeight on a handful of South Eastern United States shows during a two-week stretch from December 3–15, 2002.